collective/tutorial.todoapp/docs/chapter_1.rst

 first part, we will make a Todo list without touching any code.
 It won't be fancy, but it will give you a good idea of how things work in Plone.

-The way that Plone handles content is a little different than your average relational database driven framework, so if you don't understand something right away, sit back, relax, and finish the tutorial.
+The way Plone handles content is a little different than your average relational database driven framework, so if you don't understand something right away, sit back, relax, and finish the tutorial.